FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 machines make up a Kubernetes cluster.
 Two of the virtual machines are worker nodes, these nodes run the applications that are being tested.
 They have 32 cores and 64GB of RAM each.
-The third system is the controller node, this node runs the virtual control plane.
+The third system is the controller node, this node runs the control plane.
 It has 16 cores and 32GB of RAM.
 All the virtual machines run Ubuntu 22.04, run on OpenStack, and have AMD EPYC Rome CPUs.

 This setup represents a small private cloud cluster.
-The Kubernetes distribution that is used is `k3s` #cite(<k3s>), the same which is the default Kubernetes controller backing `vclutster` #cite(<vcluster>).
+The Kubernetes distribution that is used is `k3s` #cite(<k3s>), the same which is the default Kubernetes controller backing `vcluster` #cite(<vcluster>).
 Each machine has a single boot disk.
 The boot disk is a 160GB volume, which is more than enough for the operating system and the applications that are being tested.
 The boot disk is an SSD volume, which is the recommended volume type for boot disks in OpenStack.
 For use with @persistentvolume[s], the storage goes trough longhorn
 #cite(<longhorn>), which is a distributed block storage solution for Kubernetes.
 Longhorn uses the boot disks as storage, so the boot disks are also used for the